lizardfs/documentation/source/cookbook/linux.rst

 Setting DirectIO for your setup
 ===============================

-..warning: This is totally unsupported and may result in data loss and
+.. warning: This is totally unsupported and may result in data loss and
            breaking your LizardFS cluster.

 In some cases we have experienced that the caching mechanism in some systems